 - Also the Spain - Italy rivalry can be considered this.
 After symbolically starting their gold run in 2008 defeating Italy in the quarterfinals, Spain proceeded to win the Euros, and then the World Cup in 2010.
 In 2012 they won their third tournament in a row (first National Team to do so) against Italy in the Final - having also played each other in their opening game.
 Finally in 2016, Italy defeated them in the Round of 16, marking an end to Spain football dominion (after the 2014 WC flop).

 - The Chew Toy: In the final stage, Yugoslavia in 1984, Turkey in 1996 and 2020, Denmark in 2000, Bulgaria in 2004, Republic of Ireland and Netherlands in 2012, Ukraine in 2016, and North Macedonia in 2020.

-- When it comes to the qualification phase, we usually have: Andorra, Liechtenstein, Luxembourg, Malta, and ESPECIALLY San Marino, who never won a match in official competitions (and have only ever drawn three matches - as a result, they've spent time as the worst national team in the world).
+- When it comes to the qualification phase, we usually have: Andorra, Liechtenstein, Luxembourg, Malta, and ESPECIALLY San Marino, who have never won a match in official competitions (and have only ever drawn three matches - as a result, they've spent time as the worst national team in the world).
 Gibraltar might be on the way to becoming a rival to San Marino in this department.
 However, in the Nations League tournament that would become a fall-back tournament to precede Euro qualifiers from 2020, only San Marino failed to earn a point out of this lot - Gibraltar beat an Armenian side featuring Arsenal's Henrikh Mkhitaryan.
-That being said, few of the minnows will be likely to earn many points in regular qualifying, though Luxembourg might end up reaching the level 4 playoffs if a level 4 group winner (Belarus, Kosovo, FYR Macedonia - renamed North Macedonia after the NL, and just before Euro 2020 qualifiers began - or Georgia) qualifies through the regular group.
+Of those lot, Luxembourg came closest to claiming a play-off spot and were only denied it when Kosovo (one of the Group D winners) lost to the Czech Republic, ending the Kosovans' chances of qualifying automatically.

 - Colour-Coded for Your Convenience